kyleosung/kyleosung/README.md

 ## About Me
 - 🔭 **I’m currently working on:**
-  - A datasci project in the chemistry department, modelling charging of Li-ion batteries with machine learning.
+  - A datasci project in the Department of Chemistry and Chemical Biology, modelling charging of Li-ion batteries with machine learning.
 This repo is currently private, please contact for questions!
   - App development in Java with one of my friends
 - 🌱 **I’m currently learning:** Machine learning in Python, front-end in HTML and CSS